manoj-selvakumar5/amazon-bedrock-agentcore-samples/01-tutorials/07-AgentCore-E2E/lab-04-observability-draft3.md

 - **Runtime metrics**: aggregate KPIs for all agents, including session counts, invocations, errors, throttles, and latency trends, displayed with time-series graphs to highlight spikes or anomalies.
 - **Per-agent breakdown**: a detailed table showing sessions, traces, errors, throttles, and P95 span latency for each agent, enabling comparisons across multi-agent deployments.

-Together, these views let you track **traffic patterns, error trends, and performance at both the account and individual agent level**, making the Agents view the starting point for monitoring overall agent health.
+These views let you track **traffic patterns, error trends, and performance at both the account and individual agent level**, making the Agents view the starting point for monitoring overall agent health.

 ### Sessions